codingthunder/JC-Physics-Engine-2D/HelloWorld/README.md

 Hi everyone!
 I'm JC.
 I'm a professional .NET backend developer.
 I'm also a hobbyist video game dev who primarily focuses on Unity, but I'm looking to pick up Unreal Engine.
 I really enjoy so many aspects of software development.
-I've been playing around with breadboard circuits to teach myself logic gates, I've been poking around with deep reinforcement AI, and I taught myself Python a couple years ago so that I could teach the language as an instructor for Delaware STEAM Academy, to name a few different things.
+I've been playing around with breadboard circuits to teach myself logic gates, I've been poking around with deep learning AI, and I taught myself Python a couple years ago so that I could teach the language as an instructor for Delaware STEAM Academy, just to name a few different things.

 I'm not supposed to say this, but I am doing this project/repo for a college class.
 See, I've done a lot in my life that I'm proud of.
 I have been supremely blessed with a wonderful wife, a good job, and decent health.
 But something I've always regretted was not finishing that college degree.
 More importantly, I desire the